Department of Psychology (Harvard University): Contributions to psychology

 Several Harvard psychologists have contributed to the area of developmental psychology, including research on long-term developments, educational theory, language acquisition, and cognitive psychology.
 Jerome Bruner conducted much of his research on developmental psychology and educational theory, formulating a theory of cognitive development, which categorized modes of internal representation into enactive (action-based), iconic (image-based), and symbolic (language-based).
 Bruner is also noted for formulating the spiral curriculum and scaffolding (restricting the freedom in the learning process to make it more manageable).
 Harvard psychologist Roger Brown is considered the father of developmental psycholinguistics, while Erik Eriksen is known for his theory on the psychological development of humans.
 More recently, Jerome Kagan was a key pioneer in developmental psychology, focusing his research on temperaments through longitudinal studies.
 Elizabeth Spelke has developed a theory of core knowledge that infants possess innate cognitive systems or "core knowledge systems" to form new cognitive abilities.
 Susan Carey has introduced concepts such as fast mapping, extended mapping, Quinan bootstrapping, and folk theorization to explain learning processes in children.

 Harvard psychologists have also made contributions to social psychology and positive psychology.
 In the 20th century, Roger Brown did some of the first research on memory phenomena of the tip of the tongue and flashbulb memory.
 David McClelland developed the Need theory that explains how needs for achievement, affiliation, and power impact behavior in organizations and managements.
 While at Harvard, Stanley Milgram conducted the so-called "small-world experiment" to examine the average path lengths for social networks and notably found that human society is a small-world network with short path-lengths.
 Mahzarin Banaji is noted for having introduced the concept of implicit bias, in which implicit and explicit memories are applied to social constructs.
 In moral psychology, Joshua Greene was the first to propose the dual process theory, which stipulates that moral judgments contain fast and slow reasoning processes.
 In positive psychology, Daniel Gilbert has developed the notion of affective forecasting to predict one's affect in the future and fundamental attribution error.
 Ellen Langer is noted for coining the term illusion of control and is influential in research on aging and mindfulness.

-Notable people
+People

 Alumni

 The following is a list of notable individuals who completed a degree (AB, AM, or Ph.D.) from Harvard's Department of Psychology.